paytrail/documentation/content/legacy/rest-interface/payment-creation.md

 **Example: Payment creation with the REST interface – XML request (light version)**

-{{% notice note %}}This example describes the interface usage without orderDetails.
-Please note that the orderDetails record is recommended whenever it is possible.
-Without the orderDetails record, payment subscriber details and specified product rows cannot be shown in the Merchant's Panel and invoice and instalment payment methods are not supported.
+{{% notice note %}}This example shows the interface without orderDetails.
+Please note that the orderDetails record is recommended whenever possible.
+Without the orderDetails record, payer details and specified product rows cannot be shown in the Merchant Panel and invoice and instalment payment methods are not supported.
 In addition, payment method fees are available only when using the orderDetails record.{{% /notice %}}

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>